Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Introduction

 \section{Introduction}

 In this paper we study martingale representation theorems in the enlargement $\Gbb$ of the filtration $\Xbb$ generated by a point process $X$ (see Theorem \ref{thm:wrp.srp} below).
 The filtration $\Gbb$ here is obtained first enlarging $\Xbb$ initially by a sigma-field $\Rscr$ and then progressively by a whole point process $H$ (and not only by a random time).
 In other words, $\Gbb$ is the smallest right-continuous filtration containing $\Rscr$ and such that $X$ and $H$ are adapted.
-We show that in $\Gbb$ all local martingales can be represented as a stochastic integral with respect to a compensated random measure and also as the sum of stochastic integrals with respect to \emph{three fundamental martingales}.
-Due to the particular structure of the filtration $\Gbb$, we work in full generality without requiring any additional condition on the point processes $X$ and $H$.
-In this way, for the setting of point process, we generalize all the results from literature (which we describe below) about the propagation of {martingale representation theorems} to the enlarged filtration.
+We show that in $\Gbb$ all local martingales can be represented as a stochastic integral with respect to a compensated random measure.
+Furthermore, we show a martingale representation theorem in $\Gbb$ with respect to \emph{three fundamental local martingales}.
+Due to the particular structure of the filtration $\Gbb$, we work without requiring any additional condition on the point processes $X$ and $H$.
+In this way, for the setting of point processes, we generalize all the results from literature (which we describe below) about the propagation of {martingale representation theorems} to an enlarged filtration.
+We notice that, thanks to the initial enlargement of $\Xbb$ by $\Rscr$, the important case of a point process $X$ with conditionally independent increments (Cox-point process) is also covered.

-We recall that the multiplicity (see Davis and Varaiya \cite{dv:mi}) or the spanning number (see Duffie \cite{du:se}) of a filtration $\Fbb$ is the minimal number of locally square integrable orthogonal martingales which is necessary to represent all the square integrable martingales in $\Fbb$.

-It is well-known that the multiplicity of $\Xbb$ is equal to one.
-In some special cases we shall show that the multiplicity of the filtration $\Gbb$ is equal to two or three.
+It is well-known that the multiplicity (see Davis and Varaiya \cite{dv:mi}) or the spanning number (see Duffie \cite{du:se}) of $\Xbb$ is equal to one.
+We shall show that the multiplicity of $\Gbb$ is, in general, less than or equal to three.
+However, we shall also discuss special cases in which the multiplicity of $\Gbb$ becomes less than or equal to two or it even reduces to one.

 We now give an overview of the literature about the propagation of martingale representation theorems to the enlarged filtration.
-We denote now by $\Fbb$ a reference filtration and by $\Gbb$ an (initial or progressive) enlargement of $\Fbb$.

-A local martingale $M$ is said to possesses the predictable representation property (from now on the PRP) with respect $\Fbb$ if all $\Fbb$-local martingales can be represented as a stochastic integral of predictable integrands with respect to $M$.
+We denote by $\Fbb$ a reference filtration and by $\Gbb$ an enlargement of $\Fbb$.
+A local martingale $M$ is said to possess the predictable representation property (from now on the PRP) with respect to $\Fbb$ if all $\Fbb$-local martingales can be represented as a stochastic integral of predictable integrands with respect to $M$.